 This procedure is included in this review because when it was first started in the 1970’s, almost every cat underwent this procedure.
 It was such a common procedure that it was taught in veterinary school and widely practiced across the world.
 Now, even though it is legal, many animal rights activists warn against it.
 Many veterinarians refuse to perform this procedure as well.
 It is entirely interesting that now, only about half a century after declawing began, it is now seen as taboo.
 Many countries view declawing as cruel, and it is actually banned.
 For example, Australia does not allow it, and neither does the majority of European countries.
 In the United States, it is heavily debated on the ethical side.
 New York and California have banned declawing for nonmedical reasons, and more states followed.
 However, it is still legal in 47 out of 50 states.
 Since so many countries around the world have banned it, it is important to understand why the majority of the states still allow it.

 New studies have shown that unwanted cat behaviors can be changed with minimizing opportunities of anger and major change.
-For example, many indoor cats only act aggressive because it is in response to a large change in the environment like a new couch (Curtis, 2008).
+For example, many indoor cats only act aggressive because it is in response to a large change in the environment, like a new couch (Curtis, 2008).
 Studies like this suggest that cats just need lots of areas to hide, scratch and multiple litter boxes are often recommended.
 According to one study, cats that are given environment enrichment are less likely to become aggressive or destructive.
-Additionally, owners can choose to improve a wide variety of categories, including physical, nutritional, social, and behavioral in order to make positive change (Herron, 2010).
-To go even further, a study conducted by Tanaka et al 2012 demonstrated that cats that are exposed to stressful situations had a high correlation with common health ailments like weight loss and even respiratory issues.
+Additionally, owners can choose to improve a wide variety of categories, including physical, nutritional, social, and behavioral in order to make positive changes in their relationship with their cats (Herron, 2010).
+To go even further, a study conducted by Tanaka et al (2012) demonstrated that cats that are exposed to stressful situations had a high correlation with common health ailments like weight loss and even respiratory issues.
 Being in a stressful environment has tangible effects on cats, so one can understand that removing its claws would also increase its likelihood to act out and become more agitated.

 In a novel study, declawing was seen to increase unwanted behaviors in cats, like damaging furniture, where about 10% of cats after the procedure still managed to cause mild damage to furniture (Moesta, 2012).
 This study also lists that a majority of these cats causing damage had no appropriate scratching areas available, which could explain the unwanted scratching.